 The Board of Directors and the Managing Director are responsible for the other information.
-The other information comprises the report of the Board of Directors and the information included in the Annual Report but does not include the financial statements and our auditor's report thereon.
-We have obtained the report of the Board of Directors prior to the date of this auditor's report, and the Annual Report is expected to be made available to us after that date
+The other information comprises information included in the report of the Board of Directors and in the Annual Report, but does not include the financial statements and our report thereon.
+We obtained the report of the Board of Directors prior to the date of the auditor's report, and the Annual Report is expected to be made available to us after the date of the auditor's report.